Friday, November 2, 2007

 There was one empty booth and Steve made a beeline for it.

 We sat down, we got out our cigarettes and lighted up.
-The young waitress came over.
+A young waitress came over.

 “A pitcher of Schaefer, please, darling,” said Steve.
 “Oh, and two Manhattans, up, and arctically cold.”